 15.2.3 Factors for determining and changing variable pay:

 ii) Individual performance

 16. Analysis of remuneration

-A table containing information in accordance with the provisions of Sections 134(3)(q) and 197(12) of theCompanies Act 2013 read with Rule 5 (1) of the Companies (Appointment and Remuneration ofManagerial Personnel Rules 2014 is given at page number 22.
+The information required pursuant to Sections 134(3)(q) and 197(12) of theCompanies Act 2013 read with Rule 5 of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is given at page number 25.

 17. Management Discussion and Analysis